niels-lubbes/ns_lattice/README.md

 The [test functions](https://github.com/niels-lubbes/ns_lattice/blob/master/ns_lattice/src/tests)
 might be informative for how to call each function.

-When running the examples below, it may take a while to load the [cache file](https://github.com/niels-lubbes/ns_lattice/blob/master/ns_lattice/src/ns_lattice/class_ns_tools.py#L131) in memory.
+When running the examples below, it may take a while to load and save the [cache file](https://github.com/niels-lubbes/ns_lattice/blob/master/ns_lattice/src/ns_lattice/class_ns_tools.py#L131) in memory.